Landfall (1975 film)

 Landfall is a 1975 New Zealand film directed by Paul Maunder.

-The film was shown at the 1977 Wellington Film Festival.
+It was shown at the 1977 Wellington Film Festival.

-This film was made for television, but not broadcast because of its content, and was then formatted for cinema release.
+The film was made for television, but not broadcast because of its content, and was then formatted for cinema release.
+It was Sam Neill's film debut.

 Synopsis

 Members of a rural commune are discovered using illegal drugs by a local policeman.
 They kill the policeman and bury him in their garden.
 The commune then starts to disintegrate.